 Adult education students need to be provided activities to provide learning in context, including through integrated education and training.
-Through contextual learning, individuals must be able to acquire the skills they need to transition posts econdary education and/or training programs.
-Contextual learning also helps students advance in employment leading to economic self-sufficiency and to exercise the rights and responsibilities of citizenship.
+Through contextual learning, individuals must be able to acquire the skills they need to transition to postsecondary education, training programs and/or the workforce.
+Contextual learning also helps students advance in employment leading to economic self-sufficiency and exercising the rights and responsibilities of citizenship.

 Applicants need to describe how the agency uses:

-- contextual learning, such as integrated education and training (IET) or other models, to help adult learners develop skills to advance in an educational setting, become more employable; engage in their communities, and exercise the rights and responsibilities of citizenship; and - instructional practices or curriculum based learning to provide student with the knowledge, skills, and/or ability to transition successfully to postsecondary education, training, and/or the workforce.
+- contextual learning, such as integrated education and training (IET) or other models, to help adult learners develop skills to advance in an educational setting, become more employable, engage in their communities, and exercise the rights and responsibilities of citizenship; and - instructional practices or curriculum-based learning to provide students with the knowledge, skills, and/or ability to transition successfully to postsecondary education, training, and/or the workforce.

-9. QUALIFIED INSTRUCTORS AND STAFF (MaxPoints: 15)
+9. QUALIFIED INSTRUCTORS AND STAFF (Max Points: 15)

 Grant recipients are required to appoint highly qualified staff to deliver adult education services.
-Program Coordinators are responsible for accountability of over-all program operations.
-They are responsible for matters such as compliance issues; budget, allocations, and expenditure; National Reporting System (NRS) management; quarterly reporting; training staff; etc. Program Coordinators must have experience in adult education or a related field to be appointed to this position.
+Program Coordinators are responsible for accountability of overall program operations.
+They are responsible for matters such as compliance issues; budgets, allocations, and expenditures; National Reporting System (NRS) management; quarterly reporting; training staff; etc. Program Coordinators must have experience in adult education or a related field to be appointed to this position.
 Teaching, data entry, volunteers, and other staff must also be highly qualified and well-trained to provide educational activities and deliver instructional services to students.

-As part of maintaining qualified staff, professional development is essential for continued improvement to teaching strategies.
-Staff are required to stay on the forefront of innovated ideas in teaching to boost student outcomes.
-Grantee recipients are responsible for staff development and trainings ubjects as outlined in the State AAE Assessment and Technical Assistance Manual.
+As part of maintaining qualified staff, professional development is essential for continued improvement of teaching strategies.
+Staff are required to stay on the forefront of innovative ideas in teaching to boost student outcomes.
+Grant recipients are responsible for staff development and training subjects as outlined in the AAE Assessment and Technical Assistance Manual.

-Grant recipients are required to maintain staff professional development activities including tracking attendance and enrollment in local, state or national professional development to ensure required hours are completed.
+Grant recipients are required to maintain staff professional development activities including tracking attendance and enrollment in local, state, or national professional development to ensure required hours are completed.
 Grantees are required to set aside funds to support travel or fees associated with professional development for applicable staff.
-Program Coordinators and/or key personnel are required to attend the bi-annually professional development training and conference, required monthly meetings, and technical assistance scheduled by the AAE office.
+Program Coordinators and/or key personnel are required to attend the bi-annual professional development training and conference, required monthly meetings, and technical assistance scheduled by the AAE office.

 Eligible providers must address staff qualification and professional development procedures.
-Job descriptions for individuals anticipated to be funded by this grant must be attached to this application.
-If programs have not be funded by AEFLA in the past, job descriptions and resumes are required.
-Please describe the following:
+Job descriptions for individuals anticipated to be funded by this grant must be attached to the application.
+If an applicant has not been funded by AEFLA in the past, job descriptions and resumes are required.

+Applicants should describe the following:

-- the agencies policies on recruitment and retention of well-trained and highly qualified instructors, counselors, program coordinators, and related staff; - the anticipated number of part-time and full-time instructors, counselors, administrators, related staff, and volunteers implementing the grant; - policy regarding implementation of continuous professional development plan while meeting the requirements set forth in the AAE Assessment and Technical Assistance Manual; - summary of current training plan for new staff members, including meeting federal mandated training requirements.
+- agency policies on recruitment and retention of well-trained and highly qualified instructors, counselors, program coordinators, and related staff; - the anticipated number of part-time and full-time instructors, counselors, administrators, related staff, and volunteers implementing the grant; - agency policy regarding implementation of continuous professional development plan while meeting the requirements set forth in the AAE Assessment and Technical Assistance Manual; - summary of current training plan for new staff members, including meeting federally mandated training requirements.